Stockton Businessman Pleads No Contest to Statutory Rape of Child, Sentenced to Just 90 Days of House Arrest

 The girl was just 5 years old at the time.

-“A 5-6-year-old little girl was molested.
-Normally the sentence is state prison.
-And then when you’re released, you have to register as a sex offender,” family attorney Ken Meleyco said.
+"A 5-6-year-old little girl was molested.
+Normally the sentence is state prison and then when you're released, you have to register as a sex offender," family attorney Ken Meleyco said.
+"Future victims are not protected."

 FOX40 also went to Burgess' home in an upscale gated community in Stockton.
 The person who answered the door had no comment.

-“He’s obviously very wealthy, and it’s just an example of how the wealthy people, time and time again, escape the penalty for what they did,” Meleyco said.
+"He's obviously very wealthy and it's just an example of how the wealthy people, time and time again, escape the penalty for what they did," Meleyco said.

 Burgess founded Rare Parts Inc., an automotive parts manufacturer and distributor.
 He was a friend of the girl's family.